llvm/mlir-www/website/content/talks/_index.md

 ## Upcoming talks or presentations

-The schedule for the open design meetings and upcoming presentations can be found on the Agenda document of the [SIG](https://github.com/tensorflow/community/blob/master/sigs/mlir/CHARTER.md).
-Additional talks or conferences of interest will be added below.
+The schedule for the open design meetings and upcoming presentations can be found in the [agenda doc](https://docs.google.com/document/d/1y_9f1AbfgcoVdJh4_aM6-BaSHvrHl8zuA5G4jv_94K8/edit#).

 ## Past conferences and workshops